 If you are travelling from Cowes to Ventnor then you'll need to explain yourself to the taxi driver.
 An Islander wouldn't attempt a journey of this distance without packing a shovel and a first aid kit.

 Uber doesn't operate on the Isle of Wight.
+I expect it will launch on the Isle of Wight in about 2050.

 It suggested that you would pay: